What is a Longboard? A Complete Guide to Longboarding

 Longboard skateboards come in a variety of shapes and designs to suit different riding styles and preferences.
 The most common shape is the pintail, which resembles a surfboard.
 It has a soft round nose, widens towards the center, and tapers into a tail.
 This shape provides stability and allows for smooth carving and cruising.

-See also How To Disassemble A Longboard
+See also Do You Need Skate Shoes To Longboard

 Many longboard decks have a concave curve across the width, which enhances foot grip and control.
 Some decks also have a slight upward curve from nose to tail, known as camber.
 This can add flexibility and responsiveness to the board.